rafaelrinaldi/log-output/README.md

 ## Motivation

-I wanted to persist a log message on the REPL but this is not trivial.
+I wanted to persist a log message on the REPL but I have discovered that this is not so trivial.
 There's a bunch of weird tricks to simply append a new log entry and keeping the output clean at the same time.

 This module abstracts all these small gotchas so you can focus on what really matters.

 ## License